Inspiring Worship

 Yes!
 Parking is easy and on site at NSTE.
 However, on special occasions, our carpark fills up rather quickly, so arrive early.
 There is always street parking in the neighbourhood.
 If your mobility is limited, please call the office by Friday morning and we'll reserve a spot for you.

-This scroll came from the town of Domazlice in Bohemia and is on permanent loan from the Memorial Scrolls Trust in London.
+The scroll is on permanent loan from the Memorial Scrolls Trust in London.

 To find out more, visit www.memorialscrollstrust.org